franzinc/ntservice/readme.txt

   exits.
 This function should do its job fairly swiftly, otherwise Windows might complain that the service isn't stopping properly.
 No arguments are passed to this function.

+  'shutdown' is like 'stop' and specifies a function (or a symbol naming a function) that should be executed when the service is to be stopped due to the computer being shut down.

   Please remember that ntservice:execute-service never returns to its caller.
 It calls (exit 0 :no-unwind t :quiet t) to exit Lisp.